how-to-become-a-data-scientist-from-scratch

 πŸ“š From Non-Technical Background

-Start from fundamentals: Excel, statistics, and Python.
-Progress into SQL, data visualization, and then beginner ML projects.
-Your portfolio will matter more than your degree.
+Start with Excel, statistics, and Python basics.
+Progress gradually into SQL, visualization, and ML projects.

 πŸ“… 90-Day Roadmap to Become a Data Scientist